vanshraisaini/practice-stack_with_tdd/README.md

 # Test Driven Development

-As the number of devices increase in our surroundings that use software, it is becoming inevitable for someone to avoid interacting with software.
-Therefore, it is slowly becoming the moral responsibility of a software developer to test every line of code they write.
+As the number of devices increase in our surroundings that use software, it is becoming inevitable for someone to avoid interacting with code.
+Therefore, it is slowly becoming a moral responsibility of a software developer to test every line of code they write.

 Test-Driven Development (TDD) is a software development methodology that emphasizes writing tests before writing the actual code.
 This approach follows a "Red-Green-Refactor" cycle, where: